dropshipping vs affiliate marketing

 You only make a percentage on every sale

-When comparing dropshipping versus affiliate marketing, the biggest disadvantage of affiliate marketing is you’re paid a commission.
-This means you might spend $100 in ads to make only $50 back in commission fees.
+When comparing dropshipping versus affiliate marketing, the biggest disadvantage of affiliate marketing is you're paid a commission.
+This means you might spend $100 in ads to make only $50 back in commission fees, or less depending on your campaign’s effectiveness and conversion rate.

 The payout from an affiliate program is generally a lot lower than dropshipping.
 Even if your commissions are several hundred dollars, the odds are the cost of the product is higher.
 This means finding the right people will cost more as well.
 Also, you don't have the opportunity to set the price.